aquaktus/ClassMateZ/README.md

-# ClassMateZ
+# classMatez
-the super awesome app that is ClassMateZ
+An app to meet awesome people!